zpeng2022/edu-cpo-lab4-zpeng/README.md

 ## Changelog

+- 20.06.2022 - 6
+  - add * and / and + operations for matrix
+  - add PBT tests for matrix
 - 20.06.2022 - 5
   - add * and / and - operations for numeral
   - add more PBT tests for that